BirgitRijvers/BirgitRijvers/README.md

 - 🔬 Hi, I’m @BirgitRijvers, a 21 year old student from the Netherlands
-- 💻 I’m very interested in all things bioinformatics related.
+- 💻 I’m very interested in all things bioinformatics related
-- 📓 I mostly use Python, Bash and R.
+- 📓 I mostly use Python, Bash and R
-- 🦠 I’m currently learning how to compare 16S rRNA gene sequenced microbiome data.
+- 🦠 I’m currently learning how to compare 16S rRNA gene sequenced microbiome data
-- ✉️ Reach me at birgitrijvers@gmail.com.
+- ✉️ Reach me at birgitrijvers@gmail.com

 <!---
 BirgitRijvers/BirgitRijvers is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.